basest-selves/tekora2632/logs/README.md

 Success is not in what you have, but who you are.
 DevOps IoT Container Orchestration Deployment Replica Set Testing I find that the harder I work, the more luck I seem to have.
 Logging Performance Kafka
 Microservices Event Sourcing Event-driven Architecture CI/CD GraphQL Latency Optimization Version Control Security Great things never come from comfort zones.
 CI/CD React NLP Cache Invalidation Logging Testing Zero Downtime Deployment Parallel Processing
+API Gateway Success usually comes to those who are too busy to be looking for it.
+The only way to do great work is to love what you do.
+Serverless Neural Networks API Database Indexing Optimization Automation Dream big and dare to fail.
+Machine Learning